*UPDATED – October 6, 2021.

 Back then, you had to buy expensive software programs if you wanted to make graphics yourself.
-Today, you can go to a site like https://www.canva.com/ or https://shareasimage.com/ to create nice looking graphics quickly and easily.
+Today, you can go to a site like https://www.canva.com/ or https://shareasimage.com/ (Now known as Get Stencil) to create nice looking graphics quickly and easily.

 If you don’t have an eye for design, you can go to https://www.fiverr.com/ and have nice looking graphics created for all your social media profiles very inexpensively.
 All you have to do is find examples to show the designer what you’re looking for and send them along with your order.
 Over the years, I met some great freelancers on Fiverr.com that I do business with to this day.

 When I first got started, it took a long time to learn how to create graphics and websites.
-But here’s the think, most online entreprenuers don’t want to go into the website building business.
-They’re just looking for a professional looking blog or site they can use as their online store or business hub.
+But here’s the thing, most online entrepreneurs don’t want to go into the website building business.
+They’re just looking for a professional looking blog or website they can use as their online store or business hub.

 Speaking of online stores, if you have a lot of “stuff” to sell, you can create an entire store with all the bells and whistles using http://www.shopify.com/ .
 They have everything in place already including your credit card processing.
 You don’t even have to open a PayPal account if you don’t want to.
 With a service like shopify, you’ll have a whole team behind you that’s on the cutting edge of the online retail space.
 You can bypass all of the expensive startup costs and web development fees.